yieme/import_pictures/README.md

 - `MODE`: `755`, valid file mode
 - `NUMERIC_ORDER`: if defined then files are saved in numeric order, ex: `1.jpg`...

+## files.json
+Outputs `files.json` which contains:
+- an array of filenames if NUMERIC_ORDER isn't defined
+- a mapping of filenames to number if NUMERIC_ORDER is defined

 ## License
 MIT